A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws

-Again, for smooth solutions, $\vb{u} \in C^1\left(\Omega \times [0,T]\right)$, this term is small and will vanish in the limit of mesh refinement.
-However, for unresolved meshes and non-smooth solutions, $\vb{u} \notin C^1\left(\Omega \times [0,T]\right)$, the term can be significant and will decimate grid-scale errors.
-Therefore, {the proposed numerical {framework has an inbuilt "limiter" whose goal is to detect and effectively resolve regions where the solution is poorly resolved and/or discontinuities are found}}.
-Numerical experiments performed later in this paper corroborates the analysis. \end{remark} \begin{remark} The proposed DP SBP FD method \eqref{eq:skew_symm_upwind_SBP_SAT} is structurally equivalent to entropy-stable DG methods develop in the literature such as \cite{Carpenter_et_al2014,fluxo_SplitForm,gassner2016skewsym_swe,CHAN2018346,GassnerWinters2021,Ranocha2018,giraldo2002nodal}.
-However, the DP SBP operators are designed to be upwind, that is they come with some built-in dissipation everywhere, as opposed to DG methods for hyperbolic PDEs which can only induce dissipation through numerical fluxes acting at element interfaces. \end{remark}
+For smooth solutions, where $\vb{u} \in C^1\left(\Omega \times [0,T]\right)$, this term is small and tends to vanish as the mesh is refined.
+Conversely, for unresolved meshes and non-smooth solutions, where $\vb{u} \notin C^1\left(\Omega \times [0,T]\right)$, the term can be significant and suppresses grid-scale errors.
+Thus, the proposed numerical framework inherently incorporates a "filter" that is accurate up to discretization errors.
+Its purpose is to identify and resolve regions where the solution is poorly captured or contains discontinuities.
+Numerical experiments presented later in this paper support the analysis.